hershbhasin/hershbhasin.github.io/_posts/2019-01-02-aws-networking.md

 ​	Associated subnet: web-pub (10.1.254.0/24)

+Notes:

+Each VPC has a default route table which is automatically associated with each subnet you create.
+All traffic into, out of and within a vpc traverses a implied router.
+It is the gatekeeper and the brains of vpc networking

 What this has done is that the aws has now assigned the "implied router" an ip address of 10.1.254.1 (it always gets the first address in the subnet associated with the route table: in this case web-pub subnet)

 So each vpc has a "pingable" implicit router.

 Analogy to a traditional network: this is like when your internet service provider places an internet router at your site: they configure it for their site, and all you have to do is connect your network to it, which is what we are going to do now.

+**Internet Gateway**

+Go to the internet gateways tab and create

+Name: web-igw

+Attach to vpc: web-vpc

+**Add Route in Route Table To Point To Internet Gateway**

 We will connect our internet gateway to the implicit router by adding a route for our internet gateway.

 1. Go to route tables
 2. Select web-pub route